 The Company's By-Laws establish that the Board shall determine the number of directors from time to time so long as the number so determined shall not be less than three.
-The Board periodically reviews the appropriate size of the Board, which is presently set at seven Board members by resolution of the Board of Directors, but will be reduced to six members as of the date of the Annual Meeting by resolution of the Board.
+The Board periodically reviews the appropriate size of the Board, which is presently set at seven Board members by resolution of the Board of Directors.